spotfiresoftware/spotfire-quickstart/terraform/azure/README.md

    so you allow infra admin and end user access to the environment from your respective selected address blocks (you can find your public ip address for example in https://whatismyipaddress.com/).

-   Note: We may decide to not create an Azure Application Gateway, or an Azure Bastion, since it takes some time, money, and it may not be very interesting for very small test environments (like 1tss+1tswp).
+   **Note**: We may decide to not create an Azure Application Gateway, or an Azure Bastion, since it takes some time, money, and it may not be very interesting for very small test environments (like 1tss+1tswp).
    Check in `vars-size-XS.tfvars` the variables that control *resource creation and sizing*.

-   Note: If you choose to not creating an Azure Application Gateway, you need to choose to create public ip addresses for your tss hosts.
+   **Note**: If you choose to not creating an Azure Application Gateway, you need to choose to create public ip addresses for your tss hosts.

    **Note**: The `vars-size-XS.tfvars` settings overrides `variables.tfvars` settings.